sgrodzicki/sencha-touch/docs/guides/nested_list/README.md

 ## Loading Remote Data

 In the above example we simply add some inline data, but when creating real world examples this is very rarely the case.
-What if we want to load data from a remove JSON file?
+What if we want to load data from a remote JSON file?

 It is actually very similar.
 Lets look at the JSON file we want to load: